 Featured Freeware highlights some of the Liquid Web staff's favorite free software.
-This week we are covering a treasured favorite, MTR (My Traceroute).
+This week we are covering a treasured favorite, MTR.

 MTR (originally Matt’s Traceroute, now My Traceroute) functions like traceroute insofar as it displays the network hops from your local machine (or server, depending on where you run the command) to the target IP address or hostname.

-MTR differs from traceroute by constantly observing and displaying the network hops and related statistics instead of displaying a single set of results.
-Put simply, if you traceroute to google.com you will get a report for a single connection from your computer to google’s servers.
+But MTR differs from traceroute by constantly observing and displaying the network hops and related statistics instead of displaying a single set of results.
+Put simply, if you traceroute to google.com you will get a report for a single connection from your computer to Google's servers.
 If you MTR to google.com you will see a continuously updated display of each hop and its performance over time until you tell it to stop.
 Response times can be evaluated just like traceroute or ping results: Higher numbers are bad, lower numbers are good.
 If a particular hop is showing much higher response times than the others, even without packet loss, you can see that it might be having a problem.

 MTR can be installed on almost any Linux machine by using a local package manager such as yum or apt.
 Windows and Mac OS X users can install MTR using the links in the Additional Resources section at the bottom of this post.